EricMTodd/tic-tac-toe/README.md

 The application is a project done for The Odin Project where the requirement was to make a simple tic-tac-toe game using everything learned up to this point.
 I did a lot of experiementation with this project, and through that wrote what is the most impressive aspect of this application: a full one-time-pad password encryption and decryption algorithm for the accounts that are required to interact with the game.

+## Finishing touches

+- Revise and refactor
+- Style app to look like a chalkboard
+- Handle spacing of elements entirely with css

 ## UX Flow

 - Landing page/leaderboard (complete)